KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * Python 3.15.0 is in beta, and it's the most colorful Python yet

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

+### Nvidia Sponsor Talk

+Recent major initiatives
+* Cuda Python 1.0
+* Pythonic APIs for Cuda
+* Packaging: creating a packaging console, working on wheel variance, teaching packaging how to know about modern hardware
+* Contributions to CPython, free-threading Python
+* Rust into CPython

+### Meta Sponsor Talk

+This is Meta's 10th year of sponsoring the PSF.

+Recent major initiatives
+* Helped land lazy imports in CPython
+* Worked on Life Guard- open source project to help teams adopt lazy imports more safely
+* Free-threaded Python- testing internally and demonstrated approximately 30% savings in real product use case
+* Contributing to work on unified PyTorch native stack for AI development
+* TritorX, writing GPU Kernels directly in Python

 ### PSF Welcome